Frequently Asked Questions

 Iceland, Ireland, Portugal, Scotland and United Kingdom.

 A6.
 There are 51 countries in the USAREUR Area of Responsibility.
 View an interactive map.

 A7.
-The place to start is the European Assignment/ Integrated Sponsorship Gateway website.
-EASI-GATE is a one-stop, real-time, web-based portal for Soldiers on orders to Europe.
+The place to start is the Total Army Sponsorship Program website.
+TASP is a one-stop, real-time, web-based portal for Soldiers.
 Get the latest available information on your assignment, family travel, & sponsorship status - to include points of contact.